 the word Miracle, as pronounced by Christian churches, gives a false impression; it is Monster.
 It is not one with the blowing clover and the falling rain.

 That is, humans could and should experience the revelation of God daily, through the senses, perception of nature, and in the body.

 But there is still the problem of the “gap,” which Dickinson explores in this poem, according to Freedman, “from the point of view of a disappointed lover.”
 The speaker here wants to believe that they are in the presence of divinity, in the Emersonian sense that divinity can be reconfigured as humanity.
+She says,

 The force of the poem turns on the “slow idolatry” of the last line.
 As the absolute has done away with the relative, the speaker must “adjust,” not end, her idolatrous attitude.
 Her compulsion to worship remains the same even as her understanding of the object of it changes. … She was fascinated by the way we might comprehend the notion of an absolute, what we need to make it seem real to us and the mistakes that might arise from this need.

 Emerson, Ralph Waldo.
 “Divinity School Address.”
 1838.
 RWE.org.

 Freedman, Linda.
 Emily Dickinson and the Religious Imagination.
 Cambridge: Cambridge University Press, 2011, 16-17, 20-21.

 And did God Care?

 My Reason – Life –